 C. Higher Nutritional Content

-Individuals seeking low carbohydrate options, higher dietary fibre and increasing their access to a range of nutrients, are preferring to opt for multigrain atta.
+Individuals seeking low-carbohydrate options, higher dietary fibre and increasing their access to a range of nutrients, are preferring to opt for multigrain atta.
 Multigrain attas with millets and other grains or seeds such as flaxseed can provide access to minerals such as iron, copper, manganese, and zinc and phytochemicals such as phenolic acids, flavonoids, and lignans.

 Multigrain vs Whole Wheat Atta: Which one deserves to be in your kitchen?

-Choosing between whole wheat atta and multigrain atta can be a little confusing as both whole wheat atta and multigrain atta provide several health benefits.
+Choosing between whole wheat atta and multigrain atta can be a little confusing, as both whole wheat atta and multigrain atta provide several health benefits.
 Here are some factors to consider while choosing the best solution for your household.

-1. Ingredients & Processing of the Atta
+1. Ingredients and Processing of the Atta

 The first step to choosing an atta rests on checking the ingredients and processing (milling techniques) of the atta.
 A traditional variety of whole wheat atta (with non-hybridised seed) that is freshly milled on a stone-chakki is better when it comes to dietary fibre, nutritional content and flavour.

 It also provides several health benefits.
-Evidence from studies has shown that traditional wheat grain may reduce the risk of cancers.
+Evidence from studies has shown that traditional wheat grain may reduce the risk of cancer.
 Recent studies also proved that phytochemicals in wheat have a special role in preventing cancer.
-Other phytochemicals like lignans, flavonoids, tools, and carotenoids have shown anticancer activities in both in vitro and in vivo studies.
+Other phytochemicals like lignans, flavonoids, and carotenoids have shown anticancer activities in both in vitro and in vivo studies.

 Whole wheat atta can also aid in digestive health.
 Insoluble fibre present in the wheat grain streamlines bowel function by increasing stool weight, and soluble fibre decreases postprandial glycemia and reduces serum cholesterol.

-Conversely, refined wheat flour is much lower in dietary fibre, and has been stripped of many of its nutrients during the processing of the same.
-For example - Thiamine (Vitamin B1) is mainly found in the bran and germ of the wheat kernel, with up to 50% of it lost during milling.
-Thiamine is essential for the digestion of wheat and a deficiency of thiamine may lead to poor carbohydrate tolerance and insulin resistance.
+Conversely, refined wheat flour is much lower in dietary fibre and has been stripped of many of its nutrients during the processing of the same.
+For example, Thiamine (Vitamin B1) is mainly found in the bran and germ of the wheat kernel, with up to 50% of it lost during milling.
+Thiamine is essential for the digestion of wheat, and a deficiency of thiamine may lead to poor carbohydrate tolerance and insulin resistance.

 Multigrain atta is perceived to have higher dietary fibre as it is not subjected to such large industrialised processing.
 However, it is essential to note that not all multigrain attas may be the same.
 It is important to check all the ingredients of your multigrain atta.
 Evaluating the content of whole wheat vs refined wheat in your multigrain atta can also provide a better picture of its nutritional efficiency.

 Further, checking the rest of the ingredients and processing techniques (the best method is slow-grinding stone-chakki) will inform you of the best atta to consider for your kitchen.
 In addition to all the benefits that whole wheat atta offers, multigrain atta provides access to more diverse nutrients and health advantages.
-It may also help reduce the risk of cardiovascular diseases, cholesterol, type 2 diabetes, blood pressure, cancer, and obesity.
+It may also help reduce the risk of cardiovascular diseases, cholesterol, type 2 diabetes, high blood pressure, cancer, and obesity.

-2. Taste & Texture
+2. Taste and Texture

 3. Versatility

 Both whole wheat and multigrain flour are usually highly versatile.
 Whole wheat atta can be used to bake breads, cookies, whole wheat pasta, and Indian flatbreads like chapati and paratha.
-It is also used as a thickening agent in soup, stews, and sauces for its high fibre content.
+It is also used as a thickening agent in soups, stews, and sauces for its high fibre content.
 Interestingly, multigrain atta can also be used in a variety of ways and is often used for baking multigrain bread, Indian flatbreads, multigrain cereals, granola mixes, and grain salads, among others.

 4. Suitability for Dietary Needs